designerzen/InterFACE/README.md

 - If your MIDI device is not found, try connecting it directly to a USB port, rather than through a hub or USB-C convertor
 - If your face is not found, try and improve the brightness in the room by turning on some lights
 - If the website does not load and shows "loading" forever, hard refresh your browser
+- After installing the app it doesn't load, uninstall and re-run it

 ## Build from source
-- Install NodeJS and Yarn
+- Install NodeJS 12.8.3+ and Yarn
 - Download the source code and enter the directory
 - open a terminal / cli / bash / command prompt
 - enter ```yarn install```
 - then ```yarn build```
-- Your interface will be built into the dist folder
+- Your interFACE will be built into the dist folder

 ## Future plans
 - Better musicality and expression